lowapple/image-mcp-server/README.md

 - `analyze_image`: Receives an image URL and analyzes its content.
 - `analyze_image_from_path`: Receives a local file path and analyzes its content.

+### Caching Feature

+This server includes a permanent caching feature that stores analysis results in the user's home directory (in the `image-analysis` folder).
+When requesting analysis of a previously analyzed image, the server retrieves the cached result instead of making a new API call to OpenAI.
+This significantly improves performance and reduces API costs.

+- URL-based images are cached based on the URL
+- Local file-based images are cached based on the file path

+The cache persists between server restarts and is shared across different projects using the server.

 ### Usage Examples